garden-io/garden/docs/module-types/container.md

     # Key/value map of environment variables.
 Keys must be valid POSIX environment variable names
     # (must not start with `GARDEN`) and values must be primitives or references to secrets.
     env: {}

-# Set this to override the default OpenJDK container image version.
-Make sure the image version
-# matches the
-# configured `jdkVersion`.
-Ignored if you provide your own Dockerfile.
-imageVersion:

-# POSIX-style path to the packaged JAR artifact, relative to the module directory.
-jarPath:

-# The JDK version to use.
-jdkVersion: 8

-# Options to add to the `mvn package` command when building.
-mvnOpts: []
 ```

 ### Configuration Keys